Skip to content

 Jura sets the economic pace for this service.

 Jura has an above-average share of agricultural and industrial buildings with large roof surfaces nationwide.
 Combined with high self-consumption rates, this makes for highly economical PV projects – often in the 30–100 kWp range.
-BKW covers most of the canton, SEDD leads in Delémont.
+BKW covers most of the canton, the Services industriels de Delémont (SID) supply the city of Delémont.

 In Canton Jura, flat roofs on commercial buildings and multi-family homes represent the largest untapped solar area.
 Jura has integrated MuKEn principles into its cantonal energy law.
 New buildings must meet self-generation requirements, and heating replacements favour renewable systems.
 The combination of heat pump and PV is the standard setup for single- and multi-family homes.